simplertasks/aics/hn/hn-google-doc.md

 **1. The Document *Is* the Help File**
 Because the "code" is written in plain English, the application is self-explanatory.
 You don't need a technical manual.
 If a user wants to know why the AI gave a specific answer, they just read the Google Doc.
 The instructions for the machine serve as the instructions for the human.

+if you want you can create a help document inside of a ICS but it is probably just as good to let the large model explain whatever question the user has.

 **2. The Interface is Universal**
 Custom AI apps often come with clunky, unfamiliar dashboards.
 AICS runs inside standard chat interfaces (like ChatGPT).
 Interacting with a Large Language Model is a skill most people already possess.
 If you know how to text, you know how to run this app.